 Questions on planning your visit?

-- Individual rates range from $4-$6, and admission is free for youth under age 16
+- Individual rates range from $4-6, FREE admission for youth 15 and under.

-- Education rates, group rates and annual passes are also available
+- Education rates, group rates and annual passes available.

 Trails Center | 1501 North Poplar Street | Casper, WY 82601